West Robinson Site

 From approximately 1887 to 1959, a manufactured gas plant was operated on roughly three acres of land on West Robinson Street near Chatham Avenue.
 This plant was one of more than 3,500 across the country.

 Although the plant was considered state-of-the-art at the time, operations came long before knowledge of the potential impacts of contaminants and the implementation of modern environmental regulations.
-As a result, chemical residues were left at the plant site to a degree that would not meet today’s environmental standards.
-Investigations to address the residuals of the site are being completed under the authority of the U.S. Environmental Protection Agency (EPA) and are supported by the Orlando Gasification Plant Site Group.
+As a result, chemical residues were left at the Plant Site to a degree that would not meet today’s environmental standards.
+Investigations to address the residuals of the Site are being completed under the authority of the EPA and are supported by the Orlando Gasification Plant Site Group.

 Manufactured Gas Plants